kscanne/gbb/datasets/sentiment/README.md

 **Name**: Irish Twitter corpus labeled by sentiment

-**Description**: This is a corpus of 24000 Irish language tweets posted to Twitter between 2007 and 2022.
+**Description**: This is a corpus of 24000 Irish language tweets posted to Twitter between 2007 and 2022 and annotated by sentiment.
 There are about 360k words across the 24000 tweets in the corpus.
 Tweets with positive sentiment are labeled with +1, and those with negative sentiment are labeled -1.

 Instead of manually annotating, we used the presence of certain emoji/emoticons as a proxy for sentiment.